decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 author: Ittai Abraham, Yuval Efron, and Ling Ren
 ---

 [Simplex](https://simplex.blog/) is a recent partially synchronous Byzantine Fault Tolerant (BFT) protocol that is gaining popularity.
 We take this opportunity to rehash several classic results in the Simplex style.
 [The first post](https://decentralizedthoughts.github.io/2025-06-18-simplex/) explained the key difference between Simplex and Tendermint.
 This second post is on 2-round BFT.
 The next post will explore protocols that integrate concurrent 2-round and 3-round paths.
+For a map of the surrounding Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 Mainstream partially synchronous BFT protocols tolerate $f<n/3$ Byzantine faults and have [3-round good case commit latency](https://decentralizedthoughts.github.io/2021-02-28-good-case-latency-of-byzantine-broadcast-a-complete-categorization/) under an honest leader.
 This latency can be reduced to 2 round good case, if we decrease the fault tolerance from <33% to <20% (see [this post](https://decentralizedthoughts.github.io/2025-11-22-three-round-BFT/) for the proof that 20% is required).